rnkvogel/Millicast-Pub-SS/README.md

 Once you have created a Millicast.com account.
-Create a stream name making sure you select *anyname Slect the Millciast.com API tab for the stream label and token created.
+Create a stream name making sure you select *anyname Select the Millciast.com API tab for the stream label and token created.
 You can quickly test your token here.

 https://rnkvogel.github.io/Millicast2020/

-Enter your token and account id.
+Enter your token and account id in the text fields on top..
 You will need to update the JS files URL
 REPLACE to Your Domain:  https://rnkvogel.github.io/Millicast2020/

 TODO:
+Will be updating build to include.
-Still adding Constraint options.
+Constraint options.
 Fix screen share view options.
 Player updates need to include dynamic change when Screen Share is active..